copelansam/TeaShop/README.md

     * Build the application by running `mvn clean package`
     * Run the application with `java -jar target/tea-shop-1.0-SNAPSHOT.jar`
     * The program will open itself in your CLI where you can now play around with it

+## Unit Test Execution Instructions
+***
+This application has some unit tests that cover some of the core features using JUnit 5.

+To execute all tests, run `mvn test` from the root directory in your CLI.

 A screenshot of the query function:
 ![query screenshot](QueryScreenshot.png)